CSCfi/rems/manual/owner.md

 **After you have created a catalogue item, you have to enable it**.
 The catalogue item is disabled at first so that you can edit it before anyone will be able to apply access to it.
 After enabling, the applicant will see it as a resource in Catalogue tab and can apply for access to it.

-:point_up: Pro tip: If you want to see how an applicant sees the catalogue items, you can navigate to the Catalog tab.
+:point_up: Pro tip: If you want to see how an applicant sees the catalogue items, you can navigate to the Catalogue tab.

 #### Editing catalogue items